-CONFERENCE: “Social Movements in West Africa: Between the Ravages of Economic Liberalism and the Promise of Political Liberalism.”
-(17. – 19.
+CONFERENCE: “Social Movements in West Africa: (17. – 19.
 June 2014, Hotel Ngor Diarama)

 In June 2012, the West Africa Office of the Rosa Luxemburg Foundation organised an International Conference on “What alternatives for Africa?
 Which actors to carry them?”.
 The basic idea was that we had to move beyond the criticism of neoliberalism and existing institutions to address the critical issue of alternative political and economic paradigms as well as that of the actors who may carry out the much needed radical breaks.
 During the exchanges, most participants more or less agreed that far from being a panacea, the so-called “liberal democracy” is part of the problem to be overcome by the African continent.
 Similarly, while the hope for significant social change in Africa lies today in social movements, it was recognised, however, that they tend to suffer from lack of autonomy vis-à-vis the political systems in place.
 Better, the early 21st Century social movements would even appear to have been lost in the woods (see Ndongo Samba Sylla (ed.)
 R e thinking Development, Rosa Luxemburg Foundation, 2014).